enkidevs/curriculum/javascript/javascript-playground-questions/sum-arrays-in-a-object/sum-arrays-in-a-object.md

 ---

-# Sort Lists in an Object
+# Sort Arrays in an Object

 ---